Ontario Brook Trout Fishing

 Brook Trout have to be the most frustrating fish to fish for sometimes because they spook so easily.
 They hear the sound of the motor a mile away and can see you 100 yards away.
-Before reading the tips below, remember to always wear dark green, dark brown or black clothing when Brook Trout fishing.
+Before reading the tips below, remember to always wear dark green, dark brown, or black clothing when Brook Trout fishing.
 Paddle your boat as far as you can to reach a spot.
 You must always fish a trout hole from below or down the river.
-When approaching a trout hole be quiet, walk very slowly and do not jump from rock to rock because if you land on a lose rock and bang two rocks together, the games up.
+When approaching a trout hole be quiet, walk very slowly, and do not jump from rock to rock because if you land on a loose rock and bang two rocks together, the game is up.
 You have to become a ghost if you want the really big trout to hit.
 They are big and they are old because they are smart and very cautious.

 Baits and Lures:

-A great way to fish the slow moving pools or deep rapids is with a Saugeen River Trout Float Rig.
-You still use light line with trout bait but the setup is a little different.
+A great way to fish the slow-moving pools or deep rapids is with a Saugeen River Trout Float Rig.
+You still use a light line with trout bait but the setup is a little different.
 You have to estimate the depth of the water.
 Let say it's three feet deep.
 Put a trout float on your line about 2.75 feet up from your hook.
 Every 6 inches you would want to put a very tiny sinker on the line.
 Use the smallest you can find.
-The purpose of the sinkers is to control the way your bait floats down stream.
-With this method, your bait will be almost straight down from your float as it moves down stream.
+The purpose of the sinkers is to control the way your bait floats downstream.
+With this method, your bait will be almost straight down from your float as it moves downstream.
 So what's the purpose?
 When a fish hits your line your float reacts at once.
 It also keeps your bait just off the bottom and it prevents your line from floating sideways, which causes snags.

 If you go to a river mouth in the spring, you may see millions of suckers spawning.
-The suckers come out of the lakes and travel down or up stream.
+The suckers come out of the lakes and travel down or upstream.
 They usually only go a couple hundred yards.
 The problem is all the Brook Trout in the area will gorge themselves on the sucker eggs.
-So if the Suckers are spawning, you may have to go 1000 yards up or down stream before you find hungry Brook Trout.
-In a larger river, the Brook Trout will stay at the base of a rapids or waterfalls.
+So if the Suckers are spawning, you may have to go 1000 yards up or downstream before you find hungry Brook Trout.
+In a larger river, the Brook Trout will stay at the base of the rapids or waterfalls.
 You may find them in deep pools but generally, they like bubbles in the water.
 The most important aspect of Brook Trout fishing is how to approach the area you want to fish.
 Brook Trout spook very easily.
-If you see a part of the river that looks like a good spot, walk through the bush until you are below the spot and approach it from down-stream.
-Cast up stream of the area you want to fish and let your bait float over the selected area.
+If you see a part of the river that looks like a good spot, walk through the bush until you are below the spot and approach it from downstream.
+Cast upstream of the area you want to fish and let your bait float over the selected area.

 Please always wet your hands before touching a Brook Trout.
 They have very sensitive skin and if you hold one with dry hands you will rub the protective layer of slim off their skin and the trout will die of infection.
 Dusey River and Albany River are Catch-&-Release only on Brook Trout.
 You can take the next step and go barbless.
 We must protect this resource.